This set of Optical Communications Questions and Answers for Experienced people focuses on “Preparation of Optical Fibers – Liquid Phase Techniques”.

 Explanation: The glass materials in the powdered form and have relatively low melting point.
-Thus, the glass materials are melted at relatively low temperatures in the range of 900-1300 degree Celsius.
+Thus, the glass materials are melted at relatively low temperatures in the range of 900-1300 degrees Celsius.

 Explanation: A technique for producing fine optical fiber waveguides is to make a preform using the rod in the tube process.
 This technique was useful for the production of step-index fibers with large core diameters.
 In this technique, achievement of low attenuation is not critical as there is a danger of including bubbles at the core-cladding interface.

 8. The minute perturbations and impurities in the fiber drawing process using preform technique can result in very high losses of _____________